redis/redis-doc/topics/sentinel.md

 ===

 Redis Sentinel provides high availability for Redis.
-In practical terms this means that using Senitnel you can create a Redis deployment that resists without human intervention to certian kind of failures.
+In practical terms this means that using Sentinel you can create a Redis deployment that resists without human intervention to certian kind of failures.

-Redis Senitnel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.
+Redis Sentinel also provides other collateral tasks such as monitoring, notifications and acts as a configuration provider for clients.

 This is the full list of Sentinel capabilities at a macroscopical level (i.e. the *big picture*):